sagemath/trac_to_gh/Issue 9343.md

 # Issue 9343: upgrade pari to version 2.4.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9343

 Original creator: was